 Step 2.
 First wash your hands, then wash the Aloe vera leaves and dry them with a paper towel.
 Wash the cutting board you will use to do the cutting on also.
 This is done to keep everything clean as you don’t want to contaminate the Aloe vera gel, it’s a plant product that needs to be treated much like a food in terms of hygiene.

 Step 3.
-Place the leaf upright at an angle to allow the inedible dark yellow bitter latex to drain out for 10-15 minutes.
+To remove the latex from the Aloe vera leaf, place the leaf upright at an angle to allow the inedible dark yellow bitter latex to drain out for 10-15 minutes.
 The angled cut at the base of the leaf helps the latex drain out more easily, as only the one side rests with the plate.
 After the latex has drained out, wash the cut end of the leaf to remove any remaining latex, and pat gently with a clean paper towel to dry.

 Step 4.
 Cut off approximately 10cm (4″) of the tip, as this part of the leaf contains very little gel and lots more latex.